 Areas with a lot of foot traffic will require more frequent cleaning than those with lesser traffic.
 This splits cleaning frequency into periodic and frequent hardwood floor cleaning.

-Periodic cleaning is more thorough as you’ll need to spend more time on making your floors free of dirt, scratches and improve its appearance.
+Periodic cleaning is more thorough as you’ll need to spend more time on making your floors free of dirt, scratches and improve their appearance.

 Frequent cleaning, on the other hand, takes care of excessive dirt by getting rid of dirt in whatever form it may be.
 This could range from dust, liquid spills, sand or pet hair, and droppings.
 You want to keep the floor condition optimal at all times.